YottaDB/YDBDoc/AdminOpsGuide/integrity.rst

     write prefix,blk,state,!
    quit

 This routine provides a basic example of automating the technique described in this section.
-It must be run from an appropriate directory with a properly defined gtmgbldir, but can be extended to be more user friendly.
+It must be run from an appropriate directory with a properly defined ydb_gbldir, but can be extended to be more user friendly.

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++
 O5 - Salvage of a Damaged Spanning Node